 As you remember from lesson 3, diabetes affects many different parts of the body.
-In this lesson, we will discuss how diabetes affects our brain which in turn can affect the Good Mind.
+In this lesson, we will discuss how diabetes affects our brain.

 Blood sugar levels that are either too high or too low can impact your brain function.
 Elevated blood sugar, called hyperglycemia, is a common sign of type 2 diabetes.
 Symptoms of hyperglycemia include confusion, inability to concentrate, irritability, and impaired memory.
 Severe hyperglycemia can even lead to coma and death.